Does Your Electrical Panel Need an Upgrade for an EV Charger? (How to Tell)

 Understanding Your Panel's Capacity

-Your electrical panel has a total amperage rating — usually 100A, 150A, or 200A.
+Your electrical panel has a total amperage rating, usually 100A, 150A, or 200A.
 This is the maximum power your entire home can draw at once.
 Adding an EV charger (40-50A) is adding a major appliance.

 Quick Self-Assessment

-Check your main breaker and add up your existing circuits:
+See on Amazon →Check your main breaker and add up your existing circuits:

 - 200A panel + typical home loads: Almost always has room for a 50-60A EV circuit.
 You're probably fine.